 And if you are traveling with your kids, you can rest assured that even children will have a great time skiiing in Val di Sole as you will be able to count on 3 kindergartens in the Folgarida – Marilleva area.
 It means that your kids can get entertained and learn how to ski while you enjoy the slopes.

 The slopes are easy to reach

 One of the biggest concerns for people who like skiing is how to get to the slopes.
-The good news for those who plan to ski in Val di Sole is that the slopes can be reached easily reached in a variety of ways.
+The good news if you are planning a Val di Sole ski trip is that the slopes can be reached easily reached in a variety of ways.

-If you prefer to move around independently, the best way to reach the slopes to ski in Val di Sole is with your own means of transportation.
+If you prefer to move around independently, the best way to reach the slopes of Val di Sole is with your own means of transportation.
 If you don’t have a car, you can rent one here.